Is it time to help your teenage daughter make peace with uncertainty?

 She starts thinking about the ONE NEGATIVE THING that happened.

-However – if she practices these antidotes, she’s going to find some much needed peace of mind.
+However, if she practices these Simple Strategies, she’ll likely find some much needed peace of mind.

 Pay attention to the small stuff

-At bedtime, rather than allowing the mind to focus on what didn’t go her way:
+At bedtime, rather than allowing the mind to focus on what didn’t go her way, encourage your daughter to:

 Take a Snapshot